THERE’S NOTHING REPUBLICANS CAN DO ABOUT IT

 When it comes to health care, however, people may conceptually want a market-based solution, but they want it to work like socialized medicine.
 That’s a bit of a problem.
 A problem for which Obamacare is about as close as we can get to a solution.
 It’s the three-legged stool described by Paul Krugman.
 If you want everyone to be covered, you have to require insurance companies to cover everyone.
 If you are going to require insurance companies to provide coverage, you have to mandate that everyone purchase coverage.
 If you are going to mandate that everyone purchase coverage, you have to provide subsidies.
 There’s no other way around it.

 Republican “Repeal and Replace” is loser politics.
-It’s one of those promises that a party makes never thinking it’s actually going to be in a position to have to actually enact such a thing.
+It’s one of those promises that a party makes when it thinks there’s no chance of being in a position to actually enact such a thing.
 But Trump won and Republicans control congress.
-There’s just no excuse for failing to “Repeal and Replace.”
+There’s just no excuse for failing to “Repeal and Replace” as promised…unless, of course, they were full of shit from the beginning.
 Republicans are stuck with a loser option of just repealing, which would be catastrophic for their party, or replacing it with some variation of Obamacare, which would alienate their purist base.
 Kobiashi Maru, baby!

 Best thing the Republican Party can do is just forget it.
 Come up with some bipartisan fixes for some of the ACA’s shortcomings and control for damage among the right wing.
 But the ideologues will not let the party let it go.
 This is some serious red meat driving Dr. Moreau’s Monsters.